Social Security Tribunal of Canada

 You can ask to change the date of your hearing.

-Find out what a hearing is like: How formal, how long, who will be there, breaks, and more.
+Find out what a hearing is like: How long, who will be there, breaks, and more.

 A hearing can also take place in writing.
 We’ll tell you if this is going to happen.

-- your final decision within 5 months of permission to appeal being given and within 60 days after your hearing
+You’ll usually get your final decision within 3 months after the last filing deadline, and within 60 days after your hearing.

 We’ll send you the decision.
 If you have a representative, they’ll get it too.